plapointe6/CustomHADevicesCollection/dimmable_light_with_rotary_encoder/README.md

 ## Software

-The software uses the EspMQTTClient, HAMQTTDevice ans ESP_EEPROM libraries.
+The software uses the EspMQTTClient, HAMQTTDevice and ESP_EEPROM libraries.
 You can find the arduino sketch in the "dimmable_light_rotary_encoder" folder.

 ## PCB and 3D printed case